-For the latest updates on avian influenza A(H7N9) virus, including the total number of cases and deaths, please visit the World Health Organization's (WHO) Situation updates – Avian influenza.
+Regular updates on the total number of cases and deaths associated with H7N9 in China can be found in the World Health Organization's situation updates – avian influenza.

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

-- Avoid high-risk areas such as poultry farms and live animal markets including areas where poultry may be slaughtered.
+Avoid high-risk areas such as poultry farms, live animal markets, and areas where poultry may be slaughtered.

-- Avoid surfaces that may have bird droppings or secretions on them.
+Avoid surfaces with bird droppings or secretions on them.

-- Use alcohol-based hand sanitizer if soap and water are not available.
-It's a good idea to always keep some with you when you travel.
+- Keep alcohol-based hand sanitizer and use it for washing, if soap and water are not available.

 - Cover your mouth and nose with your arm to reduce the spread of germs.